Phidippus apacheanus Chamberlin and Gertsch, 1929

 Basis for Listing

-Phidippus apacheanus (a species of jumping spider) is a common species in the southern United States from Florida to California.
+Phidippus apacheanus (a species of jumping spider) is a common species in the southern United States, from Florida to California.
 However, it appears to be of local occurrence north of 30° to 35°N latitude.
 The species' late maturing dates (August/September) probably plays a role in limiting its distribution further north.
 It is rare in the Upper Midwest, known only from a few locations in southwestern Wisconsin and southeastern Minnesota.
 In Minnesota, the species is limited to undisturbed native prairie, a rapidly diminishing habitat type (Minnesota's Remaining Native Prairie).
 Phidippus apacheanus has been collected at just three sites in the state, the most recent being from 2010.
 Becaue the habitat for this species in Minnesota is so rare and vulnerable, P. apacheanus was listed as a special concern species in Minnesota in 1996.
-Special concern spider species are those known from three or more sites in Minnesota, but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.
+Special concern spider species are those known from three or more sites in Minnesota but with significant range restrictions or particular habitat associations that make their populations appear vulnerable from a conservation standpoint.

-In Minnesota, P. apacheanus is only known from dry prairie in the southeastern corner of the state (The Blufflands) in dry prairie, a diminishing habitat type (Minnesota's Remaining Native Prairie).
-Elsewhere, the species has been found in a variety of open habitats, including sagebrush flats in Utah (W. Ehmann, pers. comm.).
+In Minnesota, P. apacheanus is known only from the southeastern corner of the state (The Blufflands) in dry prairie, a diminishing habitat type (Minnesota's Remaining Native Prairie).
+Elsewhere, the species has been found in a variety of open habitats including sagebrush flats in Utah.